GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 *  Hardware context and if it was rolled

+*  The API shader hashes for all shaders used by the event

+*  The API PSO hash for the event

+*  The Driver internal pipeline hash for the event

+*  Colored bar showing wavefront distribution per RDNA or GCN hardware stage

 *  List of RDNA or GCN hardware stages and wavefront counts

-*  Colored bar showing wavefront distribution per RDNA or GCN hardware stage

 *  Total wavefront count